 It's essential to define mission, vision, and values because they are the core of your business and determine your organization's identity.
 Without them, people won't know what you do and the reasons to do what they're supposed to do.
 Also, people working there won't see why they're doing their job, leading to disengagement.

-At early-stage startups, a great definition of mission, vision, and values is a must to attract the best people to work with you.
+At early-stage startups, a great definition of mission, vision, and values is necessary to attract the best people to work with you.
 People who identify with your statements will want to work with you to help accomplish the mission to reach the vision, guided by the values.
 They're the most lethal weapon in your recruiting arsenal and hold enough power to make people want to work with you.